ZrutrA/Lamp-from-M5Cardputer/README.md

 ## How to install a game from a .bin file?

 Open https://web.esphome.io/ in a browser that supports WebSerial (Google Chrome or Microsoft Edge).
 Click "Connect", select the appropriate port, click "Connect".
-Then click "Install", point to the tic-tac-toe-M5Cardputer.bin file and click "Install".
+Then click "Install", point to the lamp-cardputer.bin file and click "Install".
 Ready.